TriggerReactor/TriggerReactor/CONTRIBUTING.md

 ## Executor/Placeholder (Javascript)
 If you have created plugin yourself, and you think you want to contribute, Executors and Placeholders are good place.
-They are written in Javascript, yet it doesn't necessarily you have to know all the aspects of Javascript.
-I myself even don't know well about programming in Javascript, but you really can find that almost all part of Javascript are similar to Java.
+They are written in Javascript, yet it doesn't require for you to know all the aspects of Javascript.
+I myself even don't know well about programming in Javascript, but you really can find that almost all parts of Javascript are similar to Java.

 To contribute, fork TriggerReactor and add/modify/remove Executors and Placeholders under [src/main/resources](https://github.com/wysohn/TriggerReactor/tree/master/src/main/resources).
 Once you are done, make pull request,